 THE CHOICE OF CHAMPIONS

-In some respects, motocross was born in the Netherlands.
+In some respects, International Motocross was born in the Netherlands.

-It was here, in 1947, that the Dutch national motorcycle federation hosted an international “scramble” for teams from Great Britain, Belgium and the Netherlands, and called it a “moto-cross."
+It was here, in 1947, that the Dutch national motorcycle federation invited teams from Belgium, Great Britain, and the Netherlands to compete in an off-road "scramble" event and called it "moto-cross."

-In 1972, the motocross world was given a historic boost by a revolutionary product: a laminated, dual-foam air filter that, when soaked in a special oil, allowed free airflow into the carburetor while keeping dirt, grime, sand and water out of it.
-It was effective, durable, washable and reusable.
-It took off, and the little start-up company that invented it, called Twin Air, hasn’t stopped ever since.
+In 1972, the Motocross world was given a historic boost by a revolutionary new product: a flame laminated, dual-stage foam air filter that, when soaked in a special oil, allowed free airflow into the carburetor while providing the engine maximum protection from particles of sand, grime and water.
+It was not only effective, but durable, washable and reusable.
+The new inventive product became the beginning of the company Twin Air.